amal029/Cgals/README.md

 see SPIN documentation for more details.

-A complete example is available in testsuite/ directory
+Complete examples are available in testsuite/ directory